nystudio107/craft-scripts/README.md

 The `clear_caches.sh` script clears the Craft CMS caches by removing all of the `craft/storage/runtime/` cache dirs, as well as emptying the `craft_templatecaches` db table.

+If you want to add this to your Forge / DeployBot / Buddy.works deploy script so that caches are auto-cleared on deploy, set up the `.env.sh` on your remote server(s) and then add this to your deploy script:

+    cd scripts && ./clear_caches.sh

+The above assumes that the current working directory is the project root already.

 ### pull_db.sh

 The `pull_db.sh` script pulls down a database dump from a remote server, and then dumps it into your local database